bethanyhgardner/gender-bias-names/analysis/exp3_analysis_ratings.md

   - like = Likeability ratings
   - acc = Accomplishment ratings
   - imp = Importance ratings
+  - ratings = build model with all 3 ratings

 Load data and select columns used in model.
 See data/exp3_data_about.txt for more details.